 - Apply Warm Compressions: You may apply warm compression to provide relief to your baby.
 This not only helps expel the gas but also relaxes your baby.

 - Fennel: You may give fennel to your baby as it is beneficial in relieving digestive problems.
 If your child can chew, you may provide roasted fennels seeds or else boil some fennel seeds in water and give it to your child 2 to 3 times a day.

-Though the home-remedies as mentioned earlier are useful in treating gas problems in toddlers, if you notice your child in pain or discomfort even after trying these measures, you should seek immediate medical help.
+Though the home-remedies mentioned earlier are useful in treating gas problems in toddlers, if you notice your child in pain or discomfort even after trying these measures, you should seek immediate medical help.

 Gas problems are incredibly typical in young children, and there is nothing to worry about.
-However, some cases of gas problems in toddlers may be due to some serious condition.
+However, some cases of gas problems in toddlers may be due to a serious condition.
 It is a good idea to get in touch with your doctor to discuss your concerns regarding the same.
 Timely medical intervention can ward off any severe complication that may arise.